Adi Ron

 In fact, depending on the time of day, you may be seeing a totally different color.
 Not only that, it also changes depending on whether you're using dark mode or not.

-The current UTC time is used to calculate this, so theoretically every person across the world should see the same color at any given moment.
+The current UTC time is used to calculate this, so every person across the world should see the same color at any given moment.

 First, this is my website and I thought it was cool :(